opardo/GPDPQuantReg/README.md

 ```

 Then, you can create some artificial data to start familiarizing with the package's dynamic.
 In this case,
-I'm using a complex base function and a non-normal error and sampling ONLY 20 POINTS.
+I'm using a complex trend function and a non-normal error, sampling ONLY 20 POINTS.

 ```{r}
 set.seed(201707)